Vantiq/vantiq-sdk-java/docs/api.md

 ### Returns

-The `evaluate` method calls `handler.onSuccess` with a `JsonObject` or `JsonPrimitive` object containing the result of the model.
-The exact form is defined by the output record type in the model.
+The `evaluate` method return with a `JsonObject` or `JsonPrimitive` object containing the result of the model.
-Upon a server failure, the `handler.onError` is called.
-Upon any client exception, the `handler.onFailure` is called.

 ### Example